Mathematics Program Overview

 - Provide specialized training for the population of high school and middle school teachers;

-- Provide undergraduate degree program, Bachelor of Science, in Mathematics;
+- Provide undergraduate degree program, Bachelor of Science, in Mathematics and Physics with a concentration in Mathematics;

-- Provide a quality graduate program, Master of Science, in Mathematics/Physics which will enable the student to do further study, secure employment, or enroll for personal or professional development.
+- Provide a quality graduate program, Master of Science, in Mathematics and Physics with a concentration in Mathematics which will enable the student to do further study, secure employment, or enroll for personal or professional development.

 Services to other Academic Units